telerik/winforms-docs/knowledge-base/ganttview-custom-input-behavior.md

 ````

-The behavior class is exposed by the RadGanttView.**GanttViewBehavior** properties.
+The behavior class is exposed by the RadGanttView.**GanttViewBehavior** property.

 #### Generating Sample Data and assigning the CustomGanttViewBehavior instance